-Your dog may also experience hyper-excitability, drooling, or excess panting.
+Your dog may also experience hyper-excitability or excess panting, and you may notice your dog drooling a lot.
 However, watch out to ensure that all the experiences are under acceptable range and no signs of other complications.
-For example, drooling may also be a symptom of food poisoning.
+For example, drooling may also be a sign of poisoning in dogs.

 Cephalexin Interaction with Other Drugs

 There are no assured drugs that may interact negatively with cephalexin.
-However, it’s still safe to inform your veterinarian of any form of medications, whether vitamins, herbal therapies, or any supplements your pet is taking.
+However, it’s still safe to inform your veterinarian of any form of medications, whether dog multivitamins, herbal therapies such as CBD oil for dogs, or any supplements your pet is taking.